-Michellie Jones, the two-time International Triathlon Union (ITU) World Champion (1992 and 1993), 2000 Olympic silver medallist and 2006 Hawaiian Ironman winner, is set to add to her exceptional Triathlon career by competing as a guide for up-coming Australian Para-triathlete Katie Kelly in her quest to win the Rio Paralympic Games event.
+Michellie Jones, the two-time International Triathlon Union (ITU) world champion (1992 and 1993), 2000 Olympic silver medallist and 2006 Hawaiian Ironman winner, is set to add to her exceptional triathlon career by competing as a guide for up-and-coming Australian Para-triathlete Katie Kelly, in her quest to win gold at the Rio 2016 Paralympic Games.

-Jones, who now lives in Carisbad, California, said: “Triathlon is such an amazing sport and one which requires you to push yourself to the limits.
-I am inspired by Para-triathletes such as Katie who compete at the top level whilst overcoming some quite significant impairment challenges.”
+Jones, who now lives in Carlsbad, USA, said: “Triathlon is such an amazing sport and one which requires you to push yourself to the limits.
+I am inspired by Para-triathletes such as Katie who compete at the top level whilst overcoming some quite significant impairment challenges.

-Kelly is currently ranked number 13 in the world after two recent gold medal wins in Australia – the first at the WPE held at the Sunshine Coast on 13 March where she recorded a world class time of 1:15:26 and the second at the National Championships at Redcliffe in Brisbane on 29 March where she recorded a time of 1:16:59 for the sprint distance triathlon (750m swim, 20km cycle and 5km run).
+Kelly is currently ranked world No. 13 after two recent gold medal wins in Australia – the first at the WPE held on the Sunshine Coast, QLD, on 13 March, where she recorded a world class time of 1:15:26, and the second at the Para-triathlon National Championships in Redcliffe, QLD, on 29 March, where she recorded a time of 1:16:59 for the sprint distance triathlon (750m swim, 20km cycle and 5km run).

 “My ultimate aim is to make the Australian Para-triathlon team for the 2016 Rio Paralympics – where the sport will make its debut on the Paralympic level.”

-Coach Corey Bacon said that “Katie is world class and we believe she has the potential to bring home a medal from Rio in 2016,” he said.
+Bacon said: “Katie is world-class, and we believe she has the potential to bring home a medal from Rio in 2016.